Deducive/ga4refundR/README.md

 # ga4refundR

-## R function for ecommerce refunds in GA4.
+## R function for ecommerce refunds in Google Analytics 4.
 Google documentation isn't great for ecommerce refunds.
 There's a lot of trial and error in figuring out exactly how refunds work and the limitations they have.